Japanese destroyer Kazagumo

-Kazagumo (風雲) was a of the Imperial Japanese Navy.
-Her name means "Wind and Clouds".
+Kazagumo (風雲, Wind and Clouds) was a of the Imperial Japanese Navy.

 Design and description

 The Yūgumo class was a repeat of the preceding with minor improvements that increased their anti-aircraft capabilities.
 Their crew numbered 228 officers and enlisted men.
 The ships measured 119.17 m overall, with a beam of 10.8 m and a draft of 3.76 m.
 They displaced 2110 t at standard load and 2560 t at deep load.
 The ships had two Kampon geared steam turbines, each driving one propeller shaft, using steam provided by three Kampon water-tube boilers.
 The turbines were rated at a total of 52000 shp for a designed speed of 35 kn.

 The main armament of the Yūgumo class consisted of six Type 3 127 mm guns in three twin-gun turrets, one superfiring pair aft and one turret forward of the superstructure.
 The guns were able to elevate up to 75° to increase their ability against aircraft, but their slow rate of fire, slow traversing speed, and the lack of any sort of high-angle fire-control system meant that they were virtually useless as anti-aircraft guns.
 They were built with four Type 96 25 mm anti-aircraft guns in two twin-gun mounts, but more of these guns were added over the course of the war.
 The ships were also armed with eight 610 mm torpedo tubes in a two quadruple traversing mounts; one reload was carried for each tube.
 Their anti-submarine weapons comprised two depth charge throwers for which 36 depth charges were carried.